kv-b1-2022/ecommerceapp-angular/README.md

 * User would be able to register and login.
 * Admin would be able to view all users, sellers.
 * Admin would be able to add employees details.
-* Admin can view all oredr details.
+* Admin can view all order details.
-* Admin will be able to update the oredr features.
+* Admin will able to update the order status.
 * Sellers will able to register in the portal.
 * Sellers can add product details and stock details.
 * Customers will be able to view the product details.